Bums: An Oral History of the Brooklyn Dodgers

 Bums: An Oral History of the Brooklyn Dodgers is a non-fiction baseball book by Peter Golenbock.
 It was published in 1984 and won the Casey Award for the best baseball book of the year.

 Contents

-Bums is a history of the Los Angeles Dodgers ballclub when they were still playing in Brooklyn, NY.
-It is interspersed with retellings and recollections of former players, club employees, and diehard fans.
-There is a distinct focus on the 1940s and 1950s era, when the team had its greatest success.
+The book is an oral history telling of the Brooklyn Dodgers ballclub.
+While it covers the Dodgers' entire history in the borough, Golenbock focuses in particular on team's best years, from 1941 until their move to Los Angeles after 1957.
+He compiled the retellings and recollections of former players, club employees, and diehard Brooklyn Dodger fans.

+The book won the Casey Award in 1985 as the best baseball book of the year.